w3c/webrtc-encoded-transform/sdp-explainer.md

 Because it is sometimes inconvenient to intercept every call that creates transceivers, a convenience method is offered on the PC level:

 ```
-pc.addCodecCapability(DOMString kind, RTCRtpCodec codec, RTCRtpCodec packetizationMode)
+pc.addCodecCapability(RTCRtpCodecWithPacketization codec, RTCRtpTransceiverDirection direction = "sendrecv")
 ```
 These calls will act as if the addCodec() call had been invoked on every transceiver created of the associated "kind".

-NOTE: The codecs will not show up on the static sender/receiver getCapabilities methods, since these methods can’t distinguish between capabilities used for different PeerConnections.
-They will show up in the list of codecs in RTCRtp{Sender,Receiver}.getParameters(), so they’re available to the RTCRtpSender for selection or deselection.
+NOTE: The codecs will not show up on the static sender/receiver getCapabilities methods, since these methods can’t distinguish between capabilities used for different PeerConnections or, when using transceiver-level addCodec, for different transceivers.
+They will show up in the list of codecs in RTCRtp{Sender,Receiver}.getParameters(), so they’re available to the RTCRtpSender for selection or deselection using setCodecPreferences().

+When the PeerConnection generates an offer or an answer, the codecs added with addCodec() will be added to the list of codecs generated for that transceiver.
+If "direction" is sendrecv or recvonly, the selected payload types will also be added to the list of receive codecs on the m= line; if "direction" is "sendonly", the selected payload types will not be added to the list.

+Note: It is the application's job to ensure that the transform and the negotiation agree on which codecs are being processed.

+## For SDP negotiation - Transform proposal

+When the PeerConnection generates an offer or an answer:

+* If a transform is set on the sender, the process for generating an offer or answer will add the codecs listed in the transform's outputCodecs to the list of codecs available for sending.

+* If a transform is set on the receiver, the process for generating an offer or answer will add the codecs listed in the transform's inputCodecs to the list of codecs available for receiving.

+When the transform attribute of a sender or receiver is changed, and the relevant codec list changes, the "negotiationneeded" event fires.

 ## Existing APIs that will be used together with the new APIs
 - Basic establishing of EncodedTransform
 - getParameters() to get results of codec negotiation
 - encoded frame SetMetadata, to set the payload type for processed frames
+- setCodecPreferences, to say which codecs (old or new) are preferred for reception

 # Example code
-(This is incomplete)
+(This is based on the Transceiver API proposal)
 ```
 customCodec = {
    mimeType: “video/x-encrypted”,
    clockRate: 90000,
-   fmtp = “encapsulated-codec=vp8”,
+   packetizationMode: "video/vp8",
 };

 // At sender side
-pc.addCodecCapability('video', customCodec, {mimeType: "video/vp8"});
+pc.addCodecCapability(customCodec);

 // ...after negotiation

 const {codecs} = sender.getParameters();
-const {payloadType} = codecs.find(({mimeType}) => mimeType == "video/acme-encrypted");

 const worker = new Worker(`data:text/javascript,(${work.toString()})()`);
 sender.transform = new RTCRtpScriptTransform(worker, {payloadType});